Symmetries of Analytic Curves: Acknowledgements

 \section{Acknowledgements}

-The author thanks Chris Beetle, Rory Conboye, Jonathan Engle and Bernhard Kr\"otz for their remarks on drafts of the present article.
+The author thanks Christopher Beetle, Rory Conboye, Jonathan Engle and Bernhard Kr\"otz for general remarks on drafts of the present article.
 This work was supported in part by the Alexander von Humboldt foundation of Germany, and NSF Grants PHY-1205968 and PHY-1505490.